linkeddatacenter/sdaas-ce/README.md

 > ## end-of-support approaching for Anassimene releases (SDaaS 3.x)
 >
-> Starting from the major release of version 4 of SDaaS (Pitagora), planned in 2024 Q1,
+> Starting from the major release of version 4 of SDaaS (Pitagora)
 > The Community Edition 3.x will no longer supported by LinkedData.Center.
 >
 > If you plan to use SDaaS for professional use, please consider moving to Enterprise Edition.